kyteidev/Flux-Editor/README.md

 ## Features <a name="features"></a>

-Narvik boasts a ton of features, some of which are unique.
-Below are some of the key features of Narvik:
+Flux Editor boasts a ton of features, some of which are unique.
+Below are some of the key features of Flux Editor:

 - Incredibly lightweight
 - Cross-platform